 Fairmont State Foundation, Inc. continues to move forward with its important work.
 In the midst of all that is going on, many of our friends and supporters are looking forward to the future when they can enjoy community with friends and resume their regular activities.
-In response to the current situation, Congress recently enacted several tax law changes.
-This recently passed law includes several charitable tax provisions to encourage giving, including:
+In response to the current situation, Congress extened several tax law changes through 2021.
+This act includes several charitable tax provisions to encourage giving, including:

 - A new deduction for charitable donors who do not itemize when filing their tax returns.
 If you do not itemize but make a gift to charity, you will be allowed to take a special tax deduction, up to $300, to reduce your tax liability.